-- How long to find a job?
+- How long does it take to find a job?

-- How long to change careers?
+- How long does it take to change careers?

 Businesses spend money to make money.
 You should do the same.
 Ask yourself “how much can I invest in me in light of the money I hope to make?”
 Effective job or career search is not free.
 Expenses can include travel, clothes, grooming, phone, Internet, resumes, printing, publications, education, training, coaching and more.

 Cut expenses and save on non-essentials.
 Sell things you are not using.
 Set a monthly budget that includes investing in your career.
 Keep good records.
-Costs related to job search may qualify as tax deductions.
+Costs related to a job search may qualify as tax deductions.
 Check with the IRS, your tax preparer or an accountant.